wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 ## Image Credits

 Image of roboRIO courtesy of National Instruments.
 Image of DMC-60 courtesy of Digilent.
 Image of SD540 courtesy of Mindsensors.
 Images of Jaguar Motor Controller, Talon SRX, Talon FX, Victor 888, Victor SP, Victor SPX, and Spike H-Bridge Relay courtesy of VEX Robotics, Inc. Image of SPARK MAX, Power Distribution Hub, and Pneumatic Hub courtesy of REV Robotics.
 Lifecam, PDP, PCM, SPARK, and VRM photos courtesy of *FIRST*\ |reg|.
+Image of the VH-109 radio courtesy of Vivid-Hosting.
 All other photos courtesy of AndyMark Inc.